Table of contents

 Merged commits: Total 23

 Opened PRs: Total 12

 Things I learned through GSOC

-- Gained knowledge on the SMB protocol and unmarshalling hexdump.
+Gained knowledge of the SMB protocol and unmarshalling hexdump.

-- Analyzing transfer of packets over Wireshark to find the errors.
+Analyzing the transfer of packets over Wireshark to find the errors.

 Finally, a quote from_The Pragmatic Programmer_book that inspired me -

 “Writing code that writes code” differentiates the best from rest and I did this throughout my internship period ;)